 This coconut ice cream is sweet, creamy, and uses coconut milk!
 Made with just 3 ingredients, there is NO ice cream maker required!

-The best coconut ice cream
+- How to make coconut ice cream

-That said, you have two options in how you make it- either in a blender or in a traditional ice cream maker!
+- Ice cream machine or not.
+You have two options in how you make it- either in a blender or in a traditional ice cream maker!

-Regardless of which option you choose, the ice cream will be sweet, creamy, and perfectly scoopable.
+- Best texture. the ice cream will be sweet, creamy, and perfectly scoopable.

+- No overpowering flavor.
 If you are worried that this may taste like coconut, don’t fret: it isn’t overpowering and you can completely mask the flavor!

 This dessert needs just 3 ingredients to make and if you’ve made any of my other healthy desserts, you’ve probably got them all in your kitchen.
 Here are the ingredients you’ll need: